-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 with exceptional needs: PE Schedules STEM Schedules Other Pupil Outcomes: Physical Fitness Test 2018-19 Healthy Fitness Zone Physical Fitness Test Healthy Fitness Zone2018-19 Grade 5 43.2% Grade 7 27.1% Physical Fitness Test Participation Rate- 2021-22 Grade 5: 89% (410 of 424) Grade 7: 97% (436 of 492) Due to a change in state guidance districts are collecting Participation Rates for 2021-22 Depending on revised guidance for 2022-23 the district will determine the need to make a change to the 2024 goal By June 2024, as measured by the Physical Fitness Test Healthy Fitness Zone, scores will increase by 9% for each grade respectively, as follows: Grade 5 52.2% Grade 7 36.1% Physical Fitness Test Participation Rate- 2021-22
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 with exceptional needs: PE Schedules STEM Schedules Other Pupil Outcomes: Physical Fitness Test 2018-19 Healthy Fitness Zone Physical Fitness TestHealthy Fitness Zone2018-19 Grade 5 43.2% Grade 7 27.1% Physical Fitness TestParticipation Rate- 2021-22 Grade 5: 89% (410 of 424) Grade 7: 97% (436 of 492) Due to a change in state guidance districts are collecting Participation Rates for 2021-22 Depending on revised guidance for 2022-23 the district will determine the need to make a change to the 2024 goal Physical Fitness TestParticipation Rate- 2022-23 Grade 5: 93% (455 of 491) Grade 7: 92% (461 of 501) Due to a change in state guidance districts are collecting Participation Rates for 2021-22 Depending on revised guidance for 2022-23 the district will determine the need to make a change to the 2024 goal By June 2024, as measured by the Physical Fitness TestHealthy Fitness Zone, scores will increase by 9% for each grade respectively, as follows: Grade 5 52.2% Grade 7 36.1% Physical Fitness TestParticipation Rate-2021-22

-Action # Title Description Total Funds Contributing 1.1 Technology: Plan, Professional Learning Update technology plan to improve services district-wide (i.e. Maintain 1:1 devices at all school sites and equipment, software, & digital \$1,293,515.00 Yes
+Action # Title Description Total Funds Contributing 1.1 Update technology plan to improve services district-wide (i.e. Maintain 1:1 devices at all school sites and equipment, software, & digital \$1,429,652.00 Yes Fiolessional Learning 1.1 devices at all school sites and equipment, software, & digital

 Action # Title Description Total Funds Contributing & Implementation Support literacy/digital citizenship, etc.) to increase digital access for all students, including unduplicated students Continue to provide professional learning opportunities and support in the area of technology and digital literacy/digital citizenship and support implementation of 21st century skills for all student including unduplicated students 1.2 Data Driven Systems: SIS, DnA, Destiny Continue to utilize current data, student information, and destiny systems.
-Assess and evaluate systems to determine effectiveness. \$0.00 No 1.3 Curriculum, Instruction & Data Driven Systems: Staffing Provide certificated and classified staffing to support students, including teachers, site and district office staff, instructional aides, speech therapists, health care assistants, LVNs, behavioral specialists, and site and district administrators \$39,332,288.00 No 1.4 Curriculum, Instruction, and Data Driven Systems- Staffing & Class Size Reduction Ensure all teachers are appropriately credentialed and assigned based on their authorizations, strengths, and expertise.
-Continue hiring single subject math and science teachers to provide students with specialized instruction in STEM. \$0.00 No 1.5 Curriculum, Instruction, and Data Driven Systems: DRS & Sci-Phy Team Continue Data Reflection Sessions with the support of Science/PE Teams: Data reflection sessions provide teachers and administrators the opportunity to analyze student assessment data on LEA common assessments and to monitor the academic achievement of all students including unduplicated students and student with disabilities in order to plan for differentiated instruction in support of all students. \$1,170,000.00 Yes
+Assess and evaluate systems to determine effectiveness. \$0.00 No 1.3 Curriculum, Instruction & Data Driven Systems: Staffing & Data including teachers, site and district office staff, instructional aides, No 1.4 Curriculum, Instruction, and Data Driven Systems- Staffing & Class Size Reduction Ensure all teachers are appropriately credentialed and assigned based on their authorizations, strengths, and expertise.
+Continue hiring single subject math and science teachers to provide students with specialized instruction in STEM. \$0.00 No 1.5 Curriculum, Instruction, and Data Driven Systems: DRS & Sci-Phy Team Continue Data Reflection Sessions with the support of Science/PE Teams: Data reflection sessions provide teachers and administrators the opportunity to analyze student assessment data on LEA common assessments and to monitor the academic achievement of all students including unduplicated students and student with disabilities in order to plan for differentiated instruction in support of all students. \$1,400,000.00 Yes